-- an option to purchase 35,000 shares of our Common Stock upon the director's initial election or appointment to our Board (the "Initial Award"); - if the director has served on our Board for at least six months as of the date of an annual meeting of stockholders, an option to purchase 23,000 shares of our Common Stock on the date of the annual meeting (the "Subsequent Award"); - an annual director fee of \$45,000, and if the director serves as chairman of our Board or lead independent director, an additional annual director fee of \$35,000; and - if the director serves on a committee of our Board, an additional annual fee as follows: - chairman of the Audit Committee-\$20,000; - · Audit Committee member other than the chairman-\$10,000; - chairman of the Compensation and Talent Committee-\$15,000; - Compensation and Talent Committee member other than the chairman-\$7,500; - · chairman of the Nominating and Corporate Governance Committee-\$10,000; and - · Nominating and Corporate Governance Committee member other than the chairman-\$5,000.
+- an option to purchase shares of our Common Stock upon the director's initial election or appointment to our Board in an amount determined by the Compensation and Talent Committee (the "Initial Award"); - if the director has served on our Board for at least six months as of the date of an annual meeting of stockholders, an option to purchase 35,000 shares of our Common Stock on the date of the annual meeting (the "Subsequent Award"); - an annual director fee of \$45,000, and if the director serves as chairman of our Board or lead independent director, an additional annual director fee of \$35,000; and - if the director serves on a committee of our Board, an additional annual fee as follows: - chairman of the Audit Committee-\$20,000; - Audit Committee member other than the chairman-\$10,000; - chairman of the Compensation and Talent Committee-\$15,000; - Compensation and Talent Committee member other than the chairman-\$7,500; - · chairman of the Nominating and Corporate Governance Committee-\$10,000; - Nominating and Corporate Governance Committee member other than the chairman-\$5,000; - effective February 17, 2023, chairman of the Science and Clinical Development Committee-\$15,000; and - effective February 17, 2023, Science and Clinical Development Committee member other than the chairman-\$7,500.

-The amounts set forth above reflect changes that were made to this program in June 2021 to decrease the number of shares subject to the Initial Award from 60,000 to 35,000 and the number of shares subject to the Subsequent Award from 30,000 to 23,000 and to increase the cash compensation for serving on our Board and on a committee of our Board.
+The amounts set forth above reflect changes that were made to this program in June 2022 to increase the number of shares subject to the Subsequent Award from 23,000 to 35,000 and to eliminate the pre-determined number of shares subject to the Initial Award.
+In February 2023, this program was further updated to add compensation for non-employee directors serving on the Science and Clinical Development Committee, as set forth above.